sanjay224488/Titanic-EDA/README.md

 # Titanic Exploratory Data Analysis (EDA)

+## Project Overview
-This project performs an Exploratory Data Analysis on the Titanic dataset using Python, Pandas, Matplotlib, and Seaborn.
-It includes data cleaning, visualization, and insights extracted from the data.
+This project performs an Exploratory Data Analysis (EDA) on the Titanic dataset using Python.
+The goal is to extract insights and patterns related to passenger survival using data visualization and statistical exploration.

-## Files
+## Files Included
-- Titanic_EDA_Notebook.ipynb: Jupyter notebook with all code and visualizations.
+- **EDA.ipynb**: Jupyter Notebook with all code, visualizations, and observations.
-- Titanic_EDA_Report.pdf: PDF report of key findings.
+- **TASK-5-DA.pdf**: PDF report summarizing key findings.
-- train.csv, test.csv, gender_submission.csv: Data files.
+- **train.csv**: Training dataset with passenger information and survival status.
+- **test.csv**: Test dataset for prediction (optional usage).
+- **gender_submission.csv**: Sample submission file.

+## Tools and Libraries
+- Python 3
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Jupyter Notebook

-## Objective
+## Analysis Steps
-To gain insights into factors affecting survival on the Titanic.

-## How to Use
-Open the notebook in Jupyter to reproduce analyses and visualizations.
+1. Load and inspect the data.
+2. Clean missing values and handle null data.
+3. Perform univariate analysis (histograms, boxplots, countplots).
+4. Conduct bivariate analysis to explore survival relations.
+5. Use multivariate visualization methods (pairplot, heatmap).
+6. Create new features like FamilySize.
+7. Document detailed observations for each plot.
+8. Summarize main insights in a final report.

 ## Key Findings
-- Females had higher survival rates.
-- Higher-class passengers were more likely to survive.
+- Females were more likely to survive than males.
+- Higher passenger classes had better survival chances.
-- Age and family size influenced survival chances.
+- Age and family size impacted survival probability.
+- Certain patterns and trends are visible across different features.